Current Size: 100%

 Our employer asks us to turn up 15 minutes before work starts, but doesn't pay us for this time.
 Shouldn't this come under our paid time?

-If you are an hourly-paid worker, you should be paid the agreed contractual rate (which must be at least the National Minimum Wage) for every hour you are required to work.
-'Work' includes time spent at the employer's premises and at the employer's disposal, even when you are not physically engaged in any tasks yet because you are getting ready for your working day.
+If you are an hourly-paid worker, you should be paid the agreed contractual rate for every hour you are required to work.
+'Work' includes time spent at the employer's premises and at the employer's disposal, even when you haven’t started on your tasks yet because you are getting ready for your working day.